severisv/SlackLogger/README.md

 `NotificationLevel`
 Sets the minimum log level that causes notifications on Slack (using @channel).
 Defaults to `Error`.

+`ApplicationName`
+Prints the name of the current hosting environment in each log statement, if set.
+Defaults to the `ApplicationName` of `IHostingEnvironment`.

 `EnvironmentName`
 Prints the name of the current hosting environment in each log statement, if set.
+Defaults to the name of `IHostingEnvironment`.

 `SanitizeOutputFunction`
 Can be used to modify the messages (including stack traces) before they are logged.
 Used if one is concerned that certain details are too sensitive to be posted to Slack.